Transforming Mind, Body, Energy & Spirit

-Valerie Varan, MS, LPC, NCC is an author, holistic counselor, and coach for those seeking to embrace their higher consciousness.
-Her new book, Living in a Quantum Reality: Using Quantum Physics and Psychology to Embrace Your Higher Consciousness, is based on her experience in life and in her years as a psychotherapist, mental health licensed professional counselor, national certified counselor, energy therapist, and personal/transpersonal/spiritual growth coach.
+Valerie Varan, MS, LPC, NCC is an author and life coach dedicated to helping others transform their lives in mind, body, energy and spirit.
+Her self-help book, Living in a Quantum Reality: Using Quantum Physics and Psychology to Embrace Your Higher Consciousness, is based on her experience in life and in private practice as a mental health licensed professional counselor, nationally certified counselor, energy therapist, and personal/transpersonal/spiritual growth coach.

 My life is dedicated to helping others align with their core sense of self, the unique energetic fingerprint that many call the soul, the transpersonal source of wisdom, truth, intuition, and love.
 For as we come to live from this faster vibrational plane of consciousness that some of us sense as our higher self, we radiate love in a way that is transformative not only for ourselves, but for others.
 In this way, we evolve.....by quantum leaps of consciousness and into wider and wider spheres of love.

 I have always felt Presence, God, soul or whatever name we give to that which is really beyond any human conception or label.
 Perhaps because of that, living my felt sense of spirituality has steadily been my strongest passion in life.

-I longed to know more about the nature of reality, and quantum physics held clues from its research findings that the field of Western psychology didn’t want to touch.
+I longed to know more about the nature of reality and Spirit, and quantum physics held clues from its research findings that the field of Western psychology didn’t want to touch.
 Like about the nature of energy and consciousness, and how consciousness seemed to be what created the something out of the supposedly nothing of space and the quantum vacuum (I prefer the name quantum field of potentiality).
-I was intrigued by the concept that energy could appear as matter, or matter as energy, depending on the speed of light vibration.
+I was intrigued by the idea that energy could appear as matter, or matter as energy, depending on the speed of light vibration.

 I didn’t study psychology until my late thirties.
 I was thirty-nine when I entered the CACREP-accredited master’s program for counseling psychology at the University of Southern Mississippi.
 This after the Universe got on my case about it and began with the continuous synchronicities and messages about entering the field of psychotherapy, which I share in my book, Living in a Quantum Reality.
 I had first planned to get into a PhD program and ignored the repeated messages to “get out sooner rather than later”.
 But by the time I had completed the master’s, I better understood why my path was to be a practical one, and why a PhD would likely take me further from my calling as a psychotherapist and spiritual counselor.

 Some people have asked me why I didn't go into the field of psychology initially.
-When I was younger, the field of psychology was so oriented toward a materialistic view of reality, and toward a Freudian pathological and medical lens, that it did not resonate with me, though in high school the topic just came natural.
+When I was younger, the field of psychology was so oriented toward a materialistic view of reality, and toward a Freudian pathological and medical lens, that it did not resonate with me, though in high school the topic just came naturally.
 So, I ignored the field at first to complete a BS in business administration, with a triple major in management, Spanish and French at the University of Florida.
 I had planned to go into international business eventually, hoping to help the world in a more globally collaborative way (today it's being called conscious capitalism).
 However, when I graduated in 1982, it was the recession, and I did what I could to simply find a job and gain some experience.
 I was knocking on the door of any importer I could find, when one talked me into starting an imported chocolate distributorship with a partner.
 When that business arrangement didn't resonate with me, I was able to go work for a larger beverage firm and learn more about the ways of the “big guys”.
 After a few years of business experience, hoping to make a difference from the inside out, I pursued work in the environmental engineering field, where I was a business development manager for many years.